 Organizational History and Description

-Over the years, Jump-Start has presented work by renowned guest artists such as Maya Angelou, Sandra Cisneros, Guillermo Gómez-Peña, Peggy Shaw, Ntozake Shange, Robert Wilson, Astrid Hidad, Scott Turner Schofield, Robert Karimi, Denise Chavez, Karen Finley, Rodney Garza, Janie Sauceda, Raquel Araujo Madera and Adelina Anthony.
+Guillermo Gómez-Peña, Peggy Shaw, Ntozake Shange, Robert Wilson, Astrid Hadad, Scott Turner Schofield, Robert Karimi, Denise Chavez, Karen Finley, Rodney Garza, Janie Sauceda, Raquel Araujo Madera, Leonard Cruz, Katherine Griffith, Tim Miller, and Adelina Anthony.